spryker/spryker-docs/_drafts/oryx/packages.md

 ### Platform packages

-The platform layer contains the core packages, including `core` itself.
-They are providing the infrastructure to the whole system.
+The platform layer contains the core packages of Oryx framework.
+They provide the infrastructure to the whole system.

 | Packages                                                                           | Location                          |
 | ---------------------------------------------------------------------------------- | --------------------------------- |